tolukusan/tolukusan/README.md

 - 👋 Hi, I’m @tolukusan
 - 👀 I’m interested in Visual arts and software development
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m working on frontend projects
 - 🤝 I’m looking to collaborate in the future
 - 📫 You can find me on telegram https://t.me/itsinlanatin